hyperform/hyperform.github.io/download.md

 <a class="arcade-btn" href="https://github.com/hyperform/hyperform/archive/master.zip">Press Button for Download</a>

 In this archive you will find the files `dist/hyperform.min.js` and `css/hyperform.css`.
-Simply include them in your project, and you’re ready to
+Include them in your project, and you’re ready to
 go:

 ```html